erythix4/langfuse_Training/sre/sre-05-en.md

 Prompt injection is the most prevalent attack against production LLM systems.
 It consists of embedding instructions in the user input that attempt to subvert the model's behavior: bypass system instructions, exfiltrate context data, or produce prohibited content.

-Most teams address this problem at design time only — guardrails in the system prompt, input filters.
+Most teams address this problem at design time only - guardrails in the system prompt, input filters.
 This is insufficient.
 Attacks evolve, bypasses get refined, and without production monitoring you have zero visibility into what is attempting to pass through.

-This module covers how to instrument a prompt injection detection layer, create Langfuse scores for detected attempts, and configure VictoriaMetrics alerts correlated with application spans.
+This module covers how to instrument a prompt injection detection layer, create Langfuse scores for detected attempts and configure VictoriaMetrics alerts correlated with application spans.

 ---